carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

         require work to opt in.
 Developers concerned with performance should only need to work to disable safety in rare edge-cases.

-    -   Where there is a choice between safe and unsafe, the safe option should be incentivized by making it equally or more easy to use.
+    -   Where there is a choice between safety approaches, the safe option should be incentivized by making it equally or more easy to use.
 If there is a default, it should be the safe option.
 It should be identifiable when the unsafe option is used.
+Incentives will prioritize, in order:

+        1. Guaranteed safety.
+        2. Error detection.
+        3. Safety hardening.
+        4. Unsafe and unmitigated code.

     -   Language design choices should allow more efficient implementations of safety checks.
 They should also allow better automation of testing and